 Departmental Mentoring Scheme

-NDS runs a departmental mentoring scheme for all staff and graduate students.
-Mentoring in NDS is a voluntary arrangement through which an experienced individual, outside the normal working relationship, holds regular meetings and discussions and takes a personal interest in guiding and supporting the development of a less experienced person in progression within and beyond their immediate role.
+RECOGNISE is an inter-departmental mentoring scheme run in partnership with the Department of Oncology.
+Available for all staff and third year DPhil students, mentoring is a voluntary arrangement through which an experienced individual, outside the normal working relationship, holds regular meetings and discussions and takes a personal interest in guiding and supporting the development of a less experienced person in progression within and beyond their immediate role.

-All staff and graduate students with at least 12 months' experience in NDS or the University of Oxford have the opportunity to register to be a mentor.
+All staff with at least 12 months' experience in NDS or the University of Oxford have the opportunity to register to be a mentor.

-If you are interested in joining either of the schemes as a mentor or mentee, please contact the NDS HR Team at email@example.com
+If you are interested in joining either of the schemes as a mentor or mentee, please contact the mentoring team at email@example.com